vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/vaisheShika-sUtrANi_moise_thITe/2_Sources_and_resources_on_VaisheShika-sUtra.md

 but only philosophical and comparative conceptual observations.
 The philological discussion of this chapter only wished to follow the desideratum of Wezler

-26  Adachi, 1994, p.
+[^26]:  Adachi, 1994, p.
 659.

-27  Jacobi, 1911, p.
+[^27]:  Jacobi, 1911, p.
 29, dates NS and BS composition between 200 and 450 AD.

-28 Working on this translation, I came to the same conclusion as Isaacson does, 1995, p.
+[^28]: Working on this translation, I came to the same conclusion as Isaacson does, 1995, p.
 156: ‘the text is on the whole far less problematic than Bhaṭṭa Vādīndra’s commentary, dealt with in the previous part: the language is simpler, the thought is less convoluted and the textual transmission somewhat less defective.’

-29 Thakur, Introd.
+[^29]: Thakur, Introd.
 VSc, 1961, p.
 1.

-30  For a reading of VSc commentaries, see Ruzsa’s critical ed., who looked over all 5 MSS available.
+[^30]:  For a reading of VSc commentaries, see Ruzsa’s critical ed., who looked over all 5 MSS available.

 See the table, under the MSS on VSc section.

-31 Thakur, 1963, and Wezler‘s article on yoga, 1982.
+[^31]: Thakur, 1963, and Wezler‘s article on yoga, 1982.

-32  Isaacson, 1995, part III of this PhD, pp. 200–300.
+[^32]:  Isaacson, 1995, part III of this PhD, pp. 200–300.

-33  Although I have undergone a similar inquiry, by consulting 5 new MSS \(plus 1\), which I found and photographed at Wai, Mysore, Madras, and Bombay, yet none of them can provide a substantially different reading of the Sūtrapāṭha, particularly regarding those sūtras related to soteriology.
+[^33]:  Although I have undergone a similar inquiry, by consulting 5 new MSS \(plus 1\), which I found and photographed at Wai, Mysore, Madras, and Bombay, yet none of them can provide a substantially different reading of the Sūtrapāṭha, particularly regarding those sūtras related to soteriology.

-* Sources and resources on Vaiśeṣikasūtra * 47
+{{47}}

 and Isaacson, who urged the need to unearth and reconstruct a full picture of a possible ‘independent transmission’ of the Sūtrapāṭha.34 Despite difficult textual readings, as for instance VSc 5.2.14, fortunately, the 1961 Baroda edition is a good one.
 In the words of Isaacson: